offbynull/learn/Biology/input/input.md

  2. Use the algebra method to balance the chemical equation.

      Chemical equation balancing is done using the algebra method.
-The actual implementation of solving is delegated to the EJML library, where a matrix is populated with the coefficients and reduced row echelon form is used to solve.
-As noted in the section on balancing equations, the algebra method doesn't always work -- if there are more variables than there are equations that can be formed, solving via algebra isn't possible.
+The actual implementation of solving is delegated to the EJML library, where a matrix is populated with the coefficients and solved.
+As noted in the section on balancing equations, the algebra method doesn't always work -- if there aren't enough equations then solving via algebra isn't possible.

      ```{note}
-     For most examples you come across, solving via algebra will work.
-     ```

-     ```{note}
-     TODO: The row echelon form stuff doesn't work all the time.
-Find a library with a simpler API.
-Or maybe continue writing your own substitution based solver.
+     Charges aren't supported.
+That is, this solver doesn't generate an equation based on charges.
+Charges aren't supported by the parsing / DOM model.
      ```

      Example of balancing...